 Keys jingled in my pocket as I walked down the street to my vehicle and you leaned against the lamp post to keep your distance from me as if you were waiting for a ride to show up.
 Disappointment changed my expression as I pulled my keys out, because you had been following me for a week and never acted out your intentions.
 Once I got my door open I slid into my seat and watched you watching me in the side mirror.
 You couldn't see me, but I could see the confusion on your face as to why I hadn't taken off yet.
 I was going to make things easier for you, so I began to pretend I was looking for something in the glove box.
 In the other side mirror I saw you take in lots of deep breathes.

 Something magnificent flamed in me as I watched you give yourself a quick slap of confidence and walk down the street towards my car.
 I was now looking at you through the rear view mirror not believing what I was seeing.
 My body began to tremble more and more the closer you got.
 The key was into the ignition and I turned on my car to make you jump into a stupor.
 But you shook that away and let something dark take a hold of you.
-This made my inner demons smile as something darker took hole of me.
+This made my inner demons smile as something darker took hold of me.
 Your hand slammed onto the trunk of my car.

 I gave you the most pathetic terrified look I could conjure up to make you believe I hadn't the slightest idea of who you were and what you wanted from me.
 The sun was almost gone and was going to leave you with me.
-You ripped open my door and threw me out of my car onto the street.
+You ripped open my door by one strong snag and threw me out of my car onto the street.
 Adrenaline made my pulse throb with a passion.
 Let's see how hysterical I can get.

 "Please don't hurt me.
 Please I'll give you anything you ask for!
 Take the keys to my car and my bracelet.
 I don't have any mo-mo-money oohhh nooo!"